ECI IDIOMAS BAILEN (BAILÉN, JAÉN) SPAIN

 From September to December expect to pay around 2% if you haven´t worked in Spain previously.
 However as from January your tax will be calculated on what you could earn in the financial year and therefore tax will be between 10% and 12%.
 This is deducted from your wages directly (this could mean deductions of approx. 150 euros on your salary as from January) and may be claimed back on your tax form at the end of the Spanish financial year in April if owed.

 At present the basic starting salary is 1.255,80 (gross salary) for 21 hours.
 This is a fixed amount each month irrespective of the number of days per calendar month.
-This covers not only the 21 contact hours but also all the normal teaching duties (eg: class preparation, administration, attending meetings, parents and individual students enquiries etc..) taking up to a total of 34 hours per month.
+This covers not only the 21 contact hours but also all the normal teaching duties (eg: class preparation, administration, attending meetings, parents and individual student enquiries etc.) taking up to a total of 34 hours per week (a full-time teaching contract).
 Holiday pay amounts for to 2.5 days per calendar month worked and will be settled at the end of your contract.
-For a 9.5 month contract it normally works out to approximately 23 days.
+For a 9.5 months contract it normally works out to approximately 23 days.
 Should you be eligible for unemployment benefit, you won´t be able to claim this until you have used up these days.

 There is an additional bonus for teachers holding the DELTA (41,46 €) or a PGCE/MA/YLE qualification (24,60€).
 For every 3 full years worked in the school we pay an increment (24,60 €).
 Teachers may occasionally be asked to cover for sick colleagues and will be paid or offered time off.
 At the beginning of the term, some teachers may find they don´t have their full teaching hours.
 We still pay the stipulated salary but these hours will be taken into account and you will be expected to put these hours in before your contract finishes (invigilating exams, marking tests for exams, helping with admin) otherwise they will be deducted at the end of the contract.
 The trial period is 6 months.